rundeck/docs/en/administration/security/authentication.md

 to set up access control for the listed roles.

 If the "User roles: " part is blank, then it may not be working correctly.

+## Preauthenticated Mode using headers

+If you have a proxy sitting in front of your Rundeck installation that authenticates your users, you can send the authenticated user and groups to Rundeck via HTTP headers.
+Set the following properties in your `rundeck-config.properties` file.

+    rundeck.security.authorization.preauthenticated.enabled=true
+    rundeck.security.authorization.preauthenticated.attributeName=REMOTE_USER_GROUPS
+    rundeck.security.authorization.preauthenticated.delimiter=,
+    rundeck.security.authorization.preauthenticated.userNameHeader=X-Forwarded-Uuid
+    rundeck.security.authorization.preauthenticated.userRolesHeader=X-Forwarded-Roles

+The `attributeName` property is the name of the request attribute which stores the user groups for the request.
+The forwarded headers will be put into this attribute.
+This attribute must be set for this method to work properly.

+The `userNameHeader` property is the name of the header from which to obtain the authenticated user name.

+The `userRolesHeader` property is the name of the header from which to obtain the list of user roles.
+The roles should be delimited by the delimiter specified in the `delimiter` property.

+## Preauthenticated mode logout redirection

+If you are running preauthenticated mode and wish to redirect to a custom logout url on user logout, set the following properties:

+    # Redirect to upstream logout url
+    rundeck.security.authorization.preauthenticated.redirectLogout=true
+    rundeck.security.authorization.preauthenticated.redirectUrl=/customlogouturl